 Click here for our list of 80 Uses for Paracord, and check out the video below for a more thorough rundown of what it is, how it works, and what it can be used for.

-The term paracord comes from the cord used on the soldiers parachutes in WWII.
+The term paracord comes from the cord used on soldiers’ parachutes in WWII.
 The term 550 simply means that it has a breaking strength of 550 pounds, giving it the name of 550 paracord, or 550 cord.
-When soldiers landed in the battle fields, they would cut the cord off their parachutes and pack it up for later use.
-This particular cord would come in handy for the soldiers during battle.
-Whether it was used to strap gear to humvees, build shelters, or sewing string, the cord could be used in endless ways.
+When soldiers landed in the battlefields, they would cut the cord off their parachutes and pack it up for later use.
+This particular cord would come in handy for soldiers during battle.
+Whether it was used to strap gear to humvees, build shelters, or as sewing string, the cord could be used in endless ways.
 Learn more about the history of 550 cord here.

 A paracord survival bracelet is a great tool for any prepper to have around.
-Having several around is even better.
 We have seen more cool survival bracelets than we can think of, and it is difficult to say which one is the best to have around.
 We just prefer to keep an assortment on hand.
-You can make or buy a paracord bracelet with a fire starter buckle, add a custom emblem (like survival straps) add decorative items to your bracelet like shotgun shells, a compass, and many other useful items.
-You can even add a watch face to your bracelet and make it into a watchband.
+You can make or buy a paracord bracelet with a fire starter buckle, add a custom emblem (like survival straps), add decorative items to your bracelet like shotgun shells, a compass, and many other useful items.
+You can even add a watch face to your bracelet and make it into a watch band.